Consumer Protection Strategy

 Camelot is committed to maximising returns to society in a responsible way.
 Our main responsibility is the prevention of underage play, prevention of excessive play and safety for all players and non–players.

 This strategy is an important element of our overall business strategy.
-It sets out how we aim to achieve our aims through providing a safe gaming environment, both online and in retail, and how strict responsibility guidelines aid the development of National Lottery games so that they are safe to play.
+It sets out how we aim to achieve our goals through providing a safe gaming environment, both online and in retail, and how strict responsibility guidelines aid the development of National Lottery games so that they are safe to play.

-We aim to maintain the clear differences between National Lottery games and those developed by gambling organisations, so that players continue to consider the National Lottery an activity which is fun, low risk and culturally acceptable.
+We aim to maintain clear differences between National Lottery games and those developed by gambling organisations, so that players continue to consider the National Lottery an activity which is fun, low risk and culturally acceptable.
 Our games encourage a lot of people to play a little, have robust measures to protect consumers, and show a clear link to National Lottery Good Causes.

 This strategy is aligned with the European Lotteries Association (EL) Responsible Gaming Standard and the World Lottery Association (WLA) best practice guidelines and certifications.
 Camelot has been awarded the highest level of accreditation by the WLA Responsible Gaming Framework (Level 4) which recognises our commitment to continuous improvement in Consumer Protection.
 All our responsible play initiatives have been rigorously audited in line with the EL Responsible Gaming standard.